 Taster Course and Bench Test

 The first Taster Course and Bench Test was held in June.
-We will announce the next Taster Course and Bench Test dates on this page when we have them scheduled.
+The next Taster Course and Bench Test is scheduled for 28th-30th August 2025.

-The participation fee is €480, which includes instruction, materials, lunch, and coffee/tea for all three days.
+The participation fee is €480, which includes instruction, materials, lunch, and coffee/tea.

 More information about the Taster Course and Bench Test in the brochure below.